How to Turn the Trump vs China Trade War To Your Advantage

 Washington and Beijing have been embroiled in a trade war for about two years after the Trump administration accused China of stealing intellectual property and restricting market access to US companies.

-So that’s the macro, let’s go micro and analyse what does this mean for you and your business and how can you use it to your advantage with some short, medium and long term strategies.
+So that’s the macro, let’s go micro and analyze what does this mean for you and your business and how can you use it to your advantage with some short, medium and long term strategies.

-2. Talk to your forwarder / shipping agent – they are moving thousands of containers in and out of China every day and have ears on the ground with what’s happening with their clients, suppliers, and local Chinese governments.
+2. Talk to your forwarder/shipping agent – they are moving thousands of containers in and out of China every day and have ears on the ground with what’s happening with their clients, suppliers, and local Chinese governments.

 Ask your forwarder what they suggest to do with China shipments and what they see happening in the short, medium and long term and if they can offer any support.
 Support may come in the form of discounts, storage or inside knowledge on which countries are moving fastest to improve their manufacturing capabilities.